Ogechi-M/simple-webapp-flask/README.md

 - Limited the containers privillage using securitycontext by setting the container to run as non root in the kubernetes manifest.

 - Implemented network policies in the kubernetes manifest file to restrict traffics between pods and also to control which pods can communicate with each other.

+- In the CI/CD pipeline, a test job was included to test the code to ensure it works as expected by running unit tests.

+- Also only runs sucessfully if all the jobs where successful.